piti118/asian-science-camp-2025/slides.md

 Solve the Schrödinger equation for infinite square well.

 But you can still do it if you want to.
+You may not feel comfortable.
+I blame textbooks.

 ---
 layout: center